Smoking Increases Depression in Women

 Smoking Increases Depression in Women: A new study reveals that women who smoke are at greater risk of developing a major depressive disorder.
 The study has been published today in the British Journal of Psychiatry.

 Researchers from the University of Melbourne and Barwon Health assessed a group of 1043 Australian women, whose health had been monitored for a decade as part of the Geelong Osteoporosis Study.

 Results revealed that women with depression were more likely to have been smokers than those without depression.
-Compared with non-smokers, the likelihood for developing depression more than doubled for heavy smokers (those who smoked more than 20 cigarettes a day).
+Compared with non-smokers, the likelihood of developing depression more than doubled for heavy smokers (those who smoked more than 20 cigarettes a day).

 There is also increasing evidence that smoking may aggravate mental illness or contribute to its onset.
 However, most previous studies have involved short time frames, and this study is the first to investigate smoking using longitudinal data that extends over a ten-year period.
-The researchers observed that depression is a leading contributor to the global disease burden, and called for greater efforts to encourage smokers to quit.
+The researchers observed that depression is a leading contributor to the global disease burden and called for greater efforts to encourage smokers to quit.